Zend Framework 3 / Laminas Doctrine Authentication Module

 - Inject ACL into Laminas navigation

-This will only show the resources accessable to the current user when using Laminas Navigation
+This will only show the resources accessible to the current user when using Laminas Navigation

 Extending the users entity Return to top